Doctor Rakhmabai (film)

-Doctor Rakhmabai is a 2016 Marathi-language biographical drama film, produced by Swapna Patker and directed by Anant Mahadevan.
-It stars Tannishtha Chatterjee as Doctor Rakhmabai and the music was composed by Rohan-Rohan.
-The film follows the real life story of Doctor Rakhmabai and how she won one of India's first divorce cases and then travelled to the UK to get her medical degree to become India's first female practicing doctor.
+Doctor Rakhmabai is a 2016 Indian Marathi-language biographical drama film, produced by Swapna Patker and directed by Anant Mahadevan.
+It stars Tannishtha Chatterjee as Dr. Rakhmabai and the music was composed by Rohan-Rohan.
+The film follows the real life story of Rukhmabai and how she won one of India's first divorce cases and then travelled to the United Kingdom to get her medical degree to become one of India's first female practicing doctor.